-I have a Dracaena fragrans – “Corn plants” and have had the plant for 5 years – in some cases more.
-It is blooming for the first time.
+I have a Dracaena fragrans – “Corn plants bloom” and have had the plant for 5 years – in some cases more.
+This foliage plant is blooming for the first time.
 I did not know it even bloomed.

 - Will the plant die?

-- Can I cut off the flower stalk?
+- Can I cut off the corn plant flower stalk?

-I must go on record and let you know that I am writing only from experience and cannot give you the full details on the corn plant Dracaena fragrans flowering indoors – it’s not the most common event!
+I must go on record and let you know that I am writing only from experience and cannot give you the full details and ideal conditions on the cornstalk plant Dracaena fragrans flowering indoors – it’s not the most common event!

-Hopefully some of our interiorscapers will write and give us their hints and tips.
+Hopefully, some of our interiorscapers will write and give us their corn plant care, hints, and tips.

-As I write this I have a Dracaena fragrans massangeana planted outside in the ground and flowering.
-It is approximately 180 feet from my house and I can smell the intoxicating fragrance every evening.
+As I write this, I have a Dracaena fragrans massangeana planted outside in the ground with white flowers blooming away.

-Dracaena massangeana cane is a cultivar of Dracaena fragrans but with yellow variegated foliage.
+Dracaena massangeana cane is a popular cultivar of Dracaena fragrans but with yellow variegated foliage.

 Background on Dracaena Fragrans

-The flower stalks emerge out of the center of the leaf whorl and will grow to sometimes 3 feet in length arching to the ground.
+The flower stalks emerge from late fall to early winter and late spring to early summer from the center of the leaf whorl and sometimes grow to 3′ feet in length, arching to the ground.